-In Short: The output of this research project will answer the research question: What are the enabling factors and constraints of starting and growing a business in Sydney, Nova Scotia?
+What are the enabling factors and constraints to starting and growing a business in Sydney, Nova Scotia, in the year 2020?

 Benefits of this Research

-1. For Aspiring Entrepreneurs – To understand what the pros and cons are to starting a business in Sydney, assisting early-stage planning, headquarters location, and which groups will be of most benefit to their journey.
+- For Aspiring Entrepreneurs.
+To understand what the pros and cons are to starting a business in Sydney; assisting early-stage planning, headquarters location, and which members of the ecosystem will be of most benefit to their journey.

-2. For Existing Entrepreneurs – To identify programs and training opportunities that entrepreneurs might not know exist in our community, giving opportunities to acquire talent through salary incentive programs, education programs, and networking services.
+- For Existing Entrepreneurs.
+To identify programs and training opportunities that entrepreneurs might not know exist in Sydney; giving opportunities to acquire talent through salary incentive programs, education, and networking services.

-3. For Government Interest Agencies – To see where entrepreneurs are realizing the most amount of impact and value from government-sponsored services to the startup ecosystem, and where opportunities lie for further improvement.
-This research might justify creating new programs to assist entrepreneurs, further building Sydney’s startup ecosystem.
+- For Policy Makers, Government Agencies, and Other Stakeholders.
+To see where entrepreneurs are realizing the most amount of impact and value from government-sponsored services to the startup ecosystem, and where opportunities lie for further improvement.

 Table of Contents